UNDERSTANDING APO ISLAND

 APO ISLAND SAMPLE ITINERARY

-The sample itinerary below covers a day tour to the island and assumes a party of two which will set you back with a P950.00 budget per person.
+Getting around Apo island is relatively easy and better done in a DIY instead of an arranged package tour to save up your money.
+The sample DIY itinerary below covers a day tour to Apo island which can also be stretched to 2 days, and assumes a party of two which will set you back with a P950.00 budget per person.

 |Arrive in Dumaguete City||8:00AM|